hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/remote-overview.md

   * There can be a read cool-down, so that if the attribute is read again during this time, the remote is not called again to get the value, but use the previous value
   * likewise the remote can be configured to not allow reads during this cool-down

+There are also optional rate limits set to limit calls to so many per unit of time

 ## Data Going to the remote

 * The data a remote is sent can be packaged in other data, defined in the remote definition.